The 13 Areas of Diversity Every Recruiter Needs to Know

 These affect someone’s physical condition and mobility.
 They can also include hearing and visual incapabilities.

 There’s a lot more to disability than just the areas we’ve covered above.
-Take the time to study different areas and make sure you’re creating a workplace that’s welcoming for new employees, and inclusive of current ones.
+Take the time to study different areas and ensure you’re creating a workplace that’s welcoming for new employees and inclusive of current ones.

 4. Behavioral diversity

 This can be seen in people’s actions.
-Behavioral traits often lead to an unconscious bias toward someone, especially if they don’t behave in a way that someone else usually experiences.
+Behavioural traits often lead to an unconscious bias toward someone, especially if they don’t behave in a way that someone else usually experiences.

-The best example of this is introverts and extroverts.
-In a social situation, an introvert may not come across as friendly as an extroverted person.
-Which doesn’t mean to say an introvert doesn’t like you as much as an extroverted person.
+The best examples of this are introverts and extroverts.
+In a social situation, an introvert may not come across as friendly as an extroverted person, but that doesn’t mean an introvert doesn’t like you as much as an extroverted person.

 Fast Company